 The Annual Meeting is The Philanthropy Roundtable’s premier event for philanthropic decision makers committed to strengthening our free society and to exploring, collaborating, and solving our nation’s greatest problems through meaningful and effective philanthropy.
 2017 was the 26th year that donors from across the country have met to share ideas, strategies, and best practices, and hear from America’s leading experts in private innovation and forward-thinking policy.

-The 2017 Annual Meeting of The Philanthropy Roundtable will be held in Scottsdale, Arizona on October 26-27, with pre-conference events taking place on October 25.
+The 2017 Annual Meeting of The Philanthropy Roundtable was held in Scottsdale, Arizona on October 26-27, with pre-conference events taking place on October 25.